Supersampled scanning transmission X-ray microscopy for high-resolution vibration-independent time-resolved imaging: Introduction

-In this work, we present a new STXM imaging protocol that allows for the combination of high-precision positioning for the acquisition of high-resolution images with negligible imaging overheads and the possibility to eliminate the effects of external vibrations.
+In this work, we present a new STXM imaging protocol that allows for the combination of high-precision positioning for the acquisition of high-resolution images with negligible imaging overheads and the possibility to eliminate the effects of external vibrations, based on the idea of exploiting high-precision metrology to improve image quality in scanning probe microscopy \cite{Sun2021, Roesner2020, Holler2015}.
 This protocol is based on the principle that vibrations and positioning glitches can never be fully compensated for by conventional methods, but that they occur at timescales much longer than the interaction of the X-ray photons with the sample.
 By measuring the position of the sample at a rate faster than the mechanical vibrations, the true position at which the photon interacts with the sample can be determined with much higher precision and accounted for in the image reconstruction.
 In this way, unpredictable vibrations and positioning glitches simply become part of the scanning motions.
 In addition, this relaxes the need to achieve precise sample positions (as long as a sufficiently uniform coverage of the ROI can be provided), allowing for an increase in the scanning velocity to the physical limits of the stages.